tembo-io/website/docs/stacks/ML.md

  {"value": "Bluetooth Speaker", "column": "product_name", "similarity_score": 0.8255034841826178}
 ```

+Great!
+Our query returned the top 3 most similar products to our query, along with the score for each product.

 ### Stopping the job

 `pg_vectorize` will continuously update the embeddings for your table.
 If you want to stop the job, you can do so by running: